neelsoumya/python_machine_learning/unsupervised.md

    Why you need dimensionality reduction.

-4. **Basics of PCA:**
+4. **Basics of dimensionality reduction:**
-   Describe the core concepts of Principal Component Analysis (PCA), including how it reduces dimensionality by identifying directions of maximum variance.
+   Describe the core concepts of dimensionality reduction.
+Then describe Principal Component Analysis (PCA), including how it reduces dimensionality by identifying directions of maximum variance.

 5. **Evaluating unsupervised learning methods**